acmpesuecc/mutual-funds-manager/README.md

 ## Getting Started

-Run the application using `go run main.go`.
+Run the application using `go run .`.

 ## Example Input Data on Postman